 MTM will provide transportation to any COVID vaccination site including local community based sites, the largescale sites at Sockanosset Crossroads in Cranston and the Dunkin Donuts Center in Providence, pharmacies, supermarkets, and community centers.

 RI Elder Info reached out to MTM’s Rhode Island Program Director Paul Hynes and received the following statement:

-“We have asked our providers to wait and expect many of them will do so for the most part as the appointment itself is only 30 minutes or so including the downtime, however even if they do leave briefly the same program guidelines will apply and the providers will need to return to pick the member up at the scheduled pickup time with a member having to contact MTM or the provider.
+“We have asked our providers to wait and expect many of them will do so for the most part as the appointment itself is only 30 minutes or so including the downtime, however even if they do leave briefly the same program guidelines you can see at uptown jungle site will apply and the providers will need to return to pick the member up at the scheduled pickup time with a member having to contact MTM or the provider.

 We have waived the 48 hour urgency requirement for vaccination trips (although we do ask for as much lead time as possible) and launched a new member portal ( https://www.mtm-inc.net/rhode-island/ ) we are excited to share which will allow increased accessibility to our services. “

 You may also call MTM at 1-855-330-9131 (TTY: 711)